Lynton Health CentreBurvill StreetLynton, EX35 6HATel: 01598 753226

 We are only be able to offer specific vaccinations for your travel requirements, which are free on the NHS.
 These are subject to availability and consist of - tetanus, diphtheria and polio combined vaccine, hepatitis A and typhoid.

 Prior to booking any appointments for vaccinations you will need to find out what is required for the country (or countries) you are visiting.
+The nursing team are qualified to administer these vaccines but cannot give specific immunisation advice.

 To do this please visit website www.fitfortravel.nhs.uk.
 Our Patient Services Team will be able to give you a printout of your vaccination history.